-Before the revolution, the kse diev was played in the wedding orchestra (phleng kar boran), the magic healing orchestra (phleng arak) and sometimes also by the blind singers as a song accompanying.
-This use is perhaps the secret of its longevity.
+Before the revolution, the kse diev was played in the wedding orchestra (plenh kar boran), in the arak orchestra (phleng arak) and sometimes also by blind singers to accompany their singing.
+This last use is perhaps the secret of its longevity.

 The instrument measures between 80 and 88 cm depending on the manufacturer.
 The whole is calculated from the total length of the musician's arm if he makes it for himself (from shoulder to fingertip), plus the length of a hand, from wrist to the end of the raised thumb, so that the curvature of the bangkien follows that of the thumb.
 The length is adapted to the size of the musician in the case of an external order.
 The handle is in three parts: a 65 cm body made of kranhung wood, a copper or brass tube of 9.5 cm which fits on the handle to a depth of 4 cm, finally the bangkien of 18 cm added of 4 cm that sinks into the metal ring.
 The peg, in one piece, is shaped by lathe.
 A half-calabash (khlok) is attached to the handle by a Nylon string (formerly by rattan) passing through the neck of the calabash and attached to a washer in shell of coconut.
 This large washer keeps the Nylon inside the calabash.
 Once "screwed", she tightens the handle on the calabash causing a tension on the Nylon.
 The calabash is fixed on the handle of the instrument to a span of the peg.
 Other musicians measure the location of the calabash by counting one cubit plus one hand, plus an inch from the bangkien.